Jenny Holzer: Style, form and media

 Holzer is known as a neo-conceptual artist.
 Most of her work is presented in public spaces and includes words and ideas, in the form of word art (also known as text art.).
 The public dimension is integral to Holzer's work.
 Her large-scale installations have included advertising billboards, projections on buildings and other architectural structures, and illuminated electronic displays.
-LED signs have become her most visible medium, although her diverse practice incorporates a wide array of media including street posters, painted signs, stone benches, paintings, photographs, sound, video, projections, the Internet, T-shirts for Willi Smith, and a race car for BMW.
+LED signs have become her most visible medium, although her diverse practice incorporates a wide array of media including street posters, painted signs, stone benches, paintings, photographs, sound, video, projections, the Internet, t-shirts for Willi Smith, and a race car for BMW.
 Text-based light projections have been central to Holzer's practice since 1996.
 From 2010, her LED signs started becoming more sculptural.
 Holzer is no longer the author of her texts, and in the ensuing years, she returned to her roots by painting.
+Holzer’s LED works are often time-based, with texts programmed to scroll, flash, or repeat over extended durations.
+This use of movement and repetition aligns her work with systems of public information such as news tickers and advertising displays, emphasizing the relationship between language, technology, and public space.
+Scholars and curators have noted that the temporal nature of these electronic texts affects how viewers encounter and interpret the messages, as the phrases unfold gradually rather than being read all at once.

 Holzer only uses capital letters in her work and frequently words or phrases are italicized.
-She has stated before that this is because she wants to "show some sense of urgency and to speak a bit loudly".
+She has stated that this is because she wants to "show some sense of urgency and to speak a bit loudly".

 Holzer belongs to the feminist branch of a generation of artists that emerged around 1980, looking for new ways to make narrative or commentary an implicit part of visual objects.
 Other female contemporaries include Barbara Kruger, Cindy Sherman, Sarah Charlesworth, and Louise Lawler.

 The subject of Holzer's work often relates to feminism and sexism.
 Her work discusses heavy subjects such as sexual assault against women.
 She has said that she gravitates towards subjects such as this due to family dysfunction she has experienced and because she claims "we don't need work on joy."